voratawee/voratawee.github.io/projects/crm/onlinequotation/index.md

   <div class="label">I. Challenge: Latency and Friction</div>

   <p>
   At a rapidly growing Southeast Asian Home & Living E-commerce Platform, the traditional manual, paper-based customer quotation process for installation services created severe operational friction.
   </p>

   <ul>
-    <li><strong>Problem:</strong> Quote delivery time averaged <strong>7–14 days</strong>, double the 7-day industry standard.</li>
+    <li><strong>Problem:</strong> Quote delivery time averaged 7–14 days, double the 7-day industry standard..</li>
-    <li><strong>Impact:</strong> This latency caused <strong>50% of all customer complaints</strong> and revenue loss from abandoned leads.</li>
+    <li><strong>Impact:</strong> This latency caused 50% of all customer complaints and revenue loss from abandoned leads.</li>
-    <li><strong>Constraint:</strong> Over <strong>90% of our 200+ service providers</strong> lacked digital tools, forcing a system solution that was simple for the user but complex in its automation.</li>
+    <li><strong>Constraint:</strong> Over 90% of our 200+ service providers lacked digital tools, forcing a system solution that was simple for the user but complex in its automation.</li>
   </ul>

   <div class="image-placeholder">